Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 The panel makes a decision based on the matters described in the Act and the information from the application and the assessment process.

-This includes considering any relevant Government Policy Statement, and the Minister’s reasons for accepting a referred project’s referral application.
+This includes considering any relevant Government Policy Statement and, for a referred project, the Minister’s reasons for accepting the project’s referral application.

 The panel can set conditions on an approval, for example requiring measures to manage the impact of the project.